-Threshold Name and Description Type of Notification Default Value ASPNet Request Wait Time Threshold Notifications are based on the amount of time that the request waited in the queue for processing.
-Warning 0 ms Exchange Mailbox Disk Threshold VDX Monitoring raises a notification when less than 10% of the disk is free space.
-Warning 10 % Domain Controllers LDAP Read Time Threshold Notifications are based on the amount of time it takes to send a message to the domain controller and receive a response.
-Warning 100 ms Processor Percentage Time Threshold Notifications are based on the percentage of time that the processor is executing instructions.
-Warning 75 % Processes LDAP Search Time Threshold Notifications are based on the amount of time it takes to send an LDAP search request and receive a response.
-Warning 100 ms Domain Controllers LDAP Search Time Threshold Warning 100 ms Processor Privileged Percentage Time Threshold Notifications are based on the amount of elapsed time that the service was running in privileged mode.
-Warning 75 % .Net CLR Memory GC Percentage Time Threshold Notifications are based on the amount of time required to perform garbage collection.
+Threshold Name and Description Type of Alert Default Value ASPNet Request Wait Time Threshold Alerts are based on the amount of time that the request waited in the queue for processing.
+Warning 0 ms Exchange Mailbox Disk Threshold An alert is raised when less than 10% of the disk is free space.
+Warning 10 % Domain Controllers LDAP Read Time Threshold Alerts are based on the amount of time it takes to send a message to the domain controller and receive a response.
+Warning 100 ms Processor Percentage Time Threshold Alerts are based on the percentage of time that the processor is executing instructions.
+Warning 75 % Processes LDAP Search Time Threshold Alerts are based on the amount of time it takes to send an LDAP search request and receive a response.
+Warning 100 ms Domain Controllers LDAP Search Time Threshold Alerts are based on the time (in ms) to send an LDAP search request to a domain controller and receive a response.
+Warning 100 ms Processor Privileged Percentage Time Threshold Alerts are based on the amount of elapsed time that the service was running in privileged mode.
+Warning 75 % .Net CLR Memory GC Percentage Time Threshold Alerts are based on the amount of time required to perform garbage collection.
 This process requires CPU and memory and can cause delays and disconnections if it exceeds the threshold.
-Warning 10 % Processes LDAP Read Time Threshold Notifications are based on the amount of time required to send an LDAP request to a domain controller and receive a response.
+Warning 10 % Processes LDAP Read Time Threshold Alerts are based on the amount of time required to send an LDAP request to a domain controller and receive a response.
 Warning 100 ms

-Threshold Name and Description Type of Notification Default Value ASPNet Application Restarts Threshold Notifications are based on the number of restarts of the ASP.NET application.
-Warning 0 restarts Processor Queue Length Threshold Notifications are based on the number of threads the processor is servicing.
+Threshold Name and Description Type of Alert Default Value ASPNet Application Restarts Threshold Notifications are based on the number of restarts of the ASP.NET application.
+Warning 0 restarts Processor Queue Length Threshold Alerts are based on the number of threads the processor is servicing.
 A value higher than the threshold can cause high CPU usage and can indicate that processor capacity is not sufficient.
-Warning 6 threads Memory Committed Bytes In Use Percentage Threshold Notifications are based on the amount of committed virtual memory in use, as a percentage of the memory/commit limit.
-Warning 80 % Network Packets Outbound Errors Threshold 0 Notifications are based on the number of outbound packets in error.
-Warning packets ASPNet Requests In Application Queue Threshold 0 Notifications are based on the number of requests waiting for service in the application queue.
-Warning requests Processor User Percentage Time Threshold Notifications are based on the percentage of processor time spent in user mode, which is a processing mode for applications and subsystems.
-Warning 75 % ASPNet Worker Process Restarts Threshold Notifications are based on the number of restarts of the ASP.NET worker process.
+Warning 6 threads Memory Committed Bytes In Use Percentage Threshold Alerts are based on the amount of committed virtual memory in use, as a percentage of the memory/commit limit.
+Warning 80 % Network Packets Outbound Errors Threshold 0 Alerts are based on the number of outbound packets in error.
+Warning packets ASPNet Requests In Application Queue Threshold 0 Alerts are based on the number of requests waiting for service in the application queue.
+Warning requests Processor User Percentage Time Threshold Alerts are based on the percentage of processor time spent in user mode, which is a processing mode for applications and subsystems.
+Warning 75 % ASPNet Worker Process Restarts Threshold Alerts are based on the number of restarts of the ASP.NET worker process.
 Warning 0 restarts